sergodeeva/sergodeeva.github.io/about.md

 ![Natalya Kosenko](/assets/kosenko.jpg)

 Hi, my name is Natalya.
-People in Russia (where I come from) call me Natasha, and people in Singapore (where I currently live in) call me Nat - I am fine with both names :).
+Originally from Russia, I've been working in Southeast Asia since 2010: Thailand, then Singapore plus occasional work trips to Indonesia and India.

-I am a Product manager working in Singapore.
-But in my heart, I am a programmer.
+Many people know me as a Product Manager who enjoys working with developers and knows how to translate developer speak into business speak and vice versa.
+But deep in my heart (not so deep actually) I am a programmer.
 At the end of 2016 I've got a fixed idea to transition from manager to developer.
-Of course I am full of doubts: isn't it too late? will I be just a mediocre developer? will I like it more than project management?
+Of course I am full of doubts: isn't it too late? will I be just a mediocre developer? will I like it more than product management?
 But anyway, time will tell.

-When I'm not working and not coding, I am usually learning new things (Mandarin Chinese was one of the recent ones).
-Love to do yoga and travel whenever I can.
+In this blog I write about what interests me.
+Rigth now my major interest is coding, so most of the posts are about coding.
+Hope you'll find something useful/inspiring here, and thanks for reading.